Electron-x/BmpHeaderViewer/bmpsuite/Readme.md

 `b/pal8-zo.bmp`

 This is a bitmap with bfOffBits = 0 set in the file header.
-In early Software Development Kit (SDK) samples, packed bitmap files were marked this way.
+In early Software Development Kit samples, packed bitmap files were marked this way.

 `b/nopalette.bmp`